 Whiteboard coding and live-coding interviews mostly don't work.

 They claim to test clear thinking and coding under pressure.
-In reality, they test if the candidate spent weekends on LeetCode.
+In reality, they test if the candidate spent the last three weekends on LeetCode.
 The questions are algorithmic puzzles unrelated to the job.
 The pressure is artificial.
 The signal is whether the candidate prepared, not whether they're good.

-The exception is when live-coding is highly relevant to the job.
-A frontend engineer fixing a real bug in a React component is useful — that's Monday's work.
-A backend engineer tackling a real API design problem is also useful.
-Make the exercise resemble actual work, not a competitive programming round.
+The exception is when the live-coding session is highly relevant to the actual job.
+If you're hiring a frontend engineer and give them a real bug in a React component to diagnose and fix, that's useful — that's Monday's work.
+If you're hiring a backend engineer and present a real API design problem with real constraints, also useful.
+The trick is making the exercise resemble actual work, not a competitive programming round.

 Take-home tests are mostly worse, despite better optics.

-Take-homes look better — time, no pressure, real work.
-They test how much time the candidate will spend on a speculative interview.
+Take-homes look better — the candidate has time, no pressure, can show real work.
+The problem is they test how much time the candidate is willing to spend on a speculative interview.
 Senior engineers with options decline four-hour take-homes for uncertain jobs.
 Junior engineers desperate for a job spend twenty hours and over-deliver.
-The take-home selects against the people you most want to hire.
+The take-home thus selects against the people you most want to hire.

 Calibration is also an issue.
 The take-home is graded by whichever engineer reviews it, and "good" varies wildly.
 The same submission could pass or fail depending on the reviewer.
 The bar moves.

-A take-home is useful when it's short and clearly bounded — "spend two hours, send what you have, we'll discuss" — and when used as discussion fuel rather than a pass/fail gate.
+A take-home can be useful when it's short and clearly bounded — "spend two hours on this, send what you have, we'll discuss" — and when it's used as discussion fuel rather than a pass/fail gate.
 Beyond two hours, the cost to the candidate exceeds the signal you'll get.

 "Culture fit" interviews are usually a hidden bias machine.

-They intend to assess team compatibility.
-They usually involve vague questions, vague answers, and a vibe-based assessment that correlates with "did they remind me of myself."
-This leads to homogeneous teams.
-The data on culture-fit interviews is brutal — low predictive validity, high bias, and often the deciding factor in offers, which is the worst combination.
+The intent is to assess team compatibility.
+The execution is usually a conversation with vague questions and answers, leading to a vibe-based assessment that correlates with "did they remind me of myself."
+This is how teams end up homogeneous in unintended ways.
+The data on culture-fit interviews is brutal — low predictive validity, high bias, often the deciding factor in offers.
+The classic meta-analysis here is Schmidt & Hunter, The Validity and Utility of Selection Methods in Personnel Psychology (1998), which found work-sample tests and structured interviews outperform unstructured "vibes-based" conversations.

-To assess culture, use structured questions about specific past situations.
+To assess culture, use structured questions, ideally about specific past situations.
 "Tell me about a time you disagreed with a teammate about a technical decision" is better than "are you a team player?"
-Structured behavioral questions are tedious to ask, but the signal is better, and bias is reduced.
+Structured behavioral questions are tedious to ask, but the signal is better, and the bias is reduced.

 Coding screen as a phone interview is fine if it's calibrated.

 A 45-minute phone or video coding screen with a focused, realistic problem is a reasonable first filter.
-It catches candidates who can't code at all (a common failure mode in 2026, despite bootcamps).
+It catches candidates who can't code at all (a real and common failure mode in 2026, despite all the bootcamps).
 It's cheap.
 The signal is limited but the cost is also limited.

 What actually works.

 Step one: a realistic, scoped technical conversation.
 Forty-five minutes, video call, a senior engineer on our side.
 The candidate is given a small, realistic problem — usually a system design or a debugging walkthrough relevant to the role.
 The interviewer is engaged — they ask clarifying questions, push on assumptions, share constraints, take the conversation in interesting directions.
+This is not a pop quiz.
 It's a conversation between engineers about a problem.

-Don't look for: the "right" answer.
+What you're not looking for: whether they got the "right" answer.
 Most realistic problems don't have one.
 The answer is in the thinking.

 Step two: a structured behavioral interview.
 Forty-five to sixty minutes, video, ideally with someone other than the technical interviewer.
-Pre-defined questions: "tell me about the most ambitious thing you've shipped."
+The questions are pre-defined: "tell me about the most ambitious thing you've shipped."
 "Tell me about a time you were wrong about a technical decision."
 "Tell me about a conflict with a teammate and how it resolved."
 "Tell me about a project that failed and what you took away."

 This is the highest-signal interview I've found.
-Structured behavioral interviews have the best predictive validity of any standard format.
-Most companies skip this for another coding round, which is exactly backwards.
+Structured behavioral interviews have the best predictive validity of any standard interview format.
+Most companies skip this in favor of one more coding round, which is exactly backwards.

 Step three: a portfolio review.
 Sixty minutes, video, with a small group.
 The candidate shows real work.
 A GitHub repo they wrote, a system they designed, a project they led, a problem they solved.
 They walk through what they did, why, what was hard, what they'd do differently.

-This is where senior engineers emerge.
-They talk fluently about real systems they built, articulate tradeoffs, know what went well and what didn't, and are honest about the messy parts.
+This is where senior engineers really emerge.
+They can talk fluently about real systems they built.
+They can articulate tradeoffs.
+They know what went well and what didn't.
+They are honest about the messy parts.

-The catch: candidates who can't share their work (because it's proprietary) need an alternate path.
+The catch: candidates who can't share their work (because everything they've done is proprietary) need an alternate path.
 The alternate is a deep technical conversation about a hypothetical system — "tell me how you'd build this thing for our company."
 It's not as good as real work but it's close.

 Step four: a working session.
-This is controversial.
+This is the controversial one.
 For senior hires, I want them to work with us — for a half day, a day, or sometimes two days — on a real problem we have.
 We pay them for the time.
 We work alongside them.
-We see how they behave when problem-solving, when stuck, when collaborating.
+We see how they actually behave when they're problem-solving, when they're stuck, when they're collaborating.

-Advantages: by far the strongest signal.
-It's what they'll do if hired.
-Bias-reduction is huge because everyone operates in the actual context.
-We've identified great hires and bad fits much earlier with this.
+The advantages: this is by far the strongest signal.
+It's what they'll actually be doing if we hire them.
+The bias-reduction is huge because everyone is operating in the actual context.
+We've identified great hires and we've also identified bad fits much earlier with this.

-Disadvantages: candidates with jobs can't always do this.
-Candidates we don't hire still get paid, which costs money.
+The disadvantages: candidates with current jobs can't always do this.
+Candidates we don't end up hiring still got paid for their time, which costs real money.
 Not all candidates are willing.

 For roles where a working session is feasible, I run it.
 The hit rate is substantially higher.